rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 * IL
 * IL

-(INSERT BIT HERE about how you may want to read those first, and that i will be referencing data frames what those posts)
+(INSERT BIT HERE about how you may want to read those first, and that i will be referencing data frames what those posts.  i'll include R code below)

 SPELL CHECK EVERYTHING
-ADD MATH NOTATION TO FRACTIONS

 In this post, I'll be discussing what separates the greatest players in the game from all the other players.
 I'll attempt to quantify what is it about these few players that uniquely sets them apart from all the other incredibly skillful tennis players in the world.